gamedev4995/Challenge-2/Kirby #4 - Sword Kirby.md

 ### Kirby's sword
 Kirby's sword has a few details and lots of steps so follow along attentively.
-Start by creating a cylinder object which will be the hand of the word.
-Scale to a smaller thinner rod shape and attach to the middle of Kirby's left hand.
+Start by creating a cylinder object which will be the handle of the word.
+Scale to a small thin rod shape and attach to the middle of Kirby's left hand.

 <img width="400" alt="Screenshot 2024-09-12 at 11 23 32 PM" src="https://github.com/user-attachments/assets/a2519c47-8af0-48b8-9c0d-c71dcee07764">

-Create a shorter thicker cylynder to go on top of the handle.
+Create a shorter thicker cylinder to go on top of the handle.
 This will be where we place the decorative gem.

 <img width="400" alt="Screenshot 2024-09-12 at 11 23 48 PM" src="https://github.com/user-attachments/assets/9b8bb39a-9fdd-404e-b7b5-41de50725df2">